Before you start

 The module in brief

-Purpose of mapping assets
+Purpose of asset identification

 In essence, risk management focuses on creating an overview that will facilitate informed decision-making.
-Prior to the actual risk management, the first step is to identify the assets, after which potential threats to those assets can be evaluated.
+Prior to the actual risk analysis, the first step is to identify the assets, after which potential threats to those assets can be evaluated.
 The purpose is to establish the necessary overview of assets that will serve as the foundation for the risk assessment.

 Practical information